If you’re wondering:

 What inspired you to become a manga artist?

-I’ve loved drawing, manga, and doodling since I was about 4 years old.
-My older brother bought a lot of manga, like Dragon Ball, Naruto, and One Piece, and My father worked for a paper company so we had a lot of paper at home.
+Ryo Katagiri: I’ve loved drawing, manga, and doodling since I was about 4 years old.
+My older brother bought a lot of manga, like Dragon Ball, Naruto, and One Piece, and my father worked for a paper company, so we had a lot of paper at home.
 I doodled and read manga every day.
-So by the time I was five or six, I knew I wanted to be a manga artist.
+So, by the time I was five or six, I knew I wanted to be a manga artist.

 How did your journey as a professional artist begin?